braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/visionos.md

 ## Partially supported features

-Some features are only partially supported on visionOS, but Apple is likely to address these limitations in the future:
+Some features are only partially supported on visionOS, but Apple is likely to address these in the future:

 - Rich Push Notifications
   - Images are supported.